LoopKit/loopdocs/docs/loop-3/loop-3-displays.md

 ## Toolbar

-The Loop toolbar is similar to Loop 2.2.x although there are some details that different as discussed in [Loop-dev Features](loop-3-features.md).
+The Loop toolbar is similar to Loop 2.2.x although there are some details that differ as discussed in [Loop-dev Features](loop-3-features.md).

 Loop Settings are shown when tapping on the gear icon.
 The Loop-dev Settings display is substantially different than for Loop 2.2.x.
 Refer to the [Loop-dev Settings](loop-3-settings.md) page.